 Once a thorough medical history is gathered, a physical examination is completed.
 Your doctor may test nerve function and muscle strength in the arms, legs, and back, or ask about pain when putting pressure on certain body areas.
 These brief physical tests can provide insight into medical history and symptom run-downs cannot.
 In some cases, however, further testing is necessary in order to get a proper diagnosis.

 When a physical examination and medical history combined are not enough to find a diagnosis, your doctor may suggest more in-depth diagnostic tests.
 These may include an X-ray, which provides a detailed view of the bone structure in the spine, or a CT (computerized tomography) scan, which offers a closer look than an X-ray.

 In some cases, an MRI (magnetic resonance imaging) scan is recommended which can help with identifying specific conditions that impact the back, such as degenerative disc disease, herniated discs, or spinal stenosis.

 Your doctor may also request other imaging or electrical studies to get a better idea of the cause of the back pain, depending on its location and severity.

 Receiving a Diagnosis

 Even with extensive testing and symptom history, there may not be an immediate clear reason for back pain.
-Typically, a combination of these approaches works best to determine the underlying cause, but some medical professionals may conduct a trial and error approach to treating discomfort over time.
-When treatments aren’t working or tests are inconclusive, chiropractic care may be a viable solution.
+Typically, a combination of these approaches works best to determine the underlying cause, but some medical professionals may conduct a trial-and-error approach to treating discomfort over time.
+Chiropractic care may be a viable solution when treatments aren’t working or tests are inconclusive.

 The best thing you can do to ensure you get the right diagnosis and, ultimately, the right treatment, is to follow up with your doctor or chiropractor when back pain persists.